YousraKanwal121/Named-Entity-Recognition-NER-/README.md

 ## ✨ Features

-- 🔴 Custom Named Entity Recognition (NER) model
+- Custom Named Entity Recognition (NER) model built using spaCy
-- 🔴 Built using Python and spaCy
-- 🔴 Trained on an article dataset
+- Trained on an article-based dataset for entity recognition
-- 🔴 Data preprocessing and cleaning
+- Data preprocessing and text cleaning pipeline
-- 🔴 Model training and evaluation
+- Custom entity annotation and model training
-- 🔴 Real-time entity prediction
+- Real-time named entity prediction
-- 🔴 Interactive Streamlit dashboard
+- Interactive Streamlit web application
+- Displays detected entities with their corresponding labels
-- 🔴 User-friendly interface
+- User-friendly interface for text analysis
+- Model evaluation and performance analysis
+- Easy to extend with additional entity types and datasets

 ---